 |In addition to LOVE this dog has the following requirements:|

-||Needs to be the only dog
+||Must be an only dog

 |This is the most recent information available; however, it may change as we learn more about the dog.|